FeepingCreature/joytokey/README.md

     ;This line is commented out.
 	This line is not.

+The names of keys can be found in the [AutoHotKey help](http://www.autohotkey.com/docs/KeyList.htm).

 The Hat* settings (HatUp, HatRight..) bind keys to the Hat or Point-Of-View switch on your Joystick.
 It is usually found at the top of your Joystick and used to adjust the camera.